-A few weeks ago, I was fortunate enough to be able to visit the Tacoma/Seattle, WA area to work with some fantastic arts teachers in that region.
+A few weeks ago, I was fortunate enough to visit the Tacoma/Seattle, WA area to work with local arts teachers.
 Being from the east coast, this area held so many wonderful surprises.
 One of these is the Museum of Glass, located in Tacoma.
 Not only did we have a great time watching master craftsman create new glass pieces (it was so hot in that room!), but they have an entire area dedicated to showcasing beautiful pieces of art created entirely with different glass fusing processes.
-Beside each one was an artist’s statement that described the background of the piece, as well as the method used and combinations of medium.
+Beside each one was an artists statement describing the background of the piece.
+In addition to, the method used and combinations of medium.

 As I was exploring the museum, I couldn’t help but take out my camera and begin taking some photographs of the unique presentations, pieces on display and techniques used to create these beautiful structures.
 For something that has such a fragile connotation, the glass on display seemed to boldly declare its resiliency and strength.
-As I went deeper through the collection, I began to see so many ways that we could bring these lessons back into the arts integration classroom.
+As I went deeper through the collection, I saw so many ways we could bring these lessons into the arts integration classroom.

-Beside each piece of work was a map of the country of origin (many were from Australia and the Pacific Northwest), as well as a brief written summary, a quote from the artist, and a QR code that you could snap with your smartphone.
+Beside each piece of work was a map of the country of origin (many were from Australia and the Pacific Northwest).
+In addition to, a brief written summary, a quote from the artist, and a QR code you could snap with your smartphone.
 Once clicked, a website would appear on your phone for the artist who either described in written or video format the piece you were looking at right in front of you.
 It was an incredibly interactive experience and made you as the viewer feel more like a participant in the art and less removed from the process.

 Takeaways for the Classroom: make student projects or creative products more interactive.
-Develop a virtual environment to showcase connections, provide video or audio commentary and bring the intention of the creative process to life.
+Develop a virtual environment to showcase connections.
+Students provide video or audio commentary and bring the intention of the creative process to life.

 In this collection, the artist created two pieces of a singular image and suspended them in space.
 The whimsy of this presentation of everyday objects created a different perspective for the audience.

-Takeaways for the Classroom: look at using ordinary objects or viewpoints and transforming them into something extraordinary through either a new medium or a different spin on how it’s presented.
+Takeaways for the Classroom: look at using ordinary objects or viewpoints and transforming them into something extraordinary.
+This is done through either a new medium or a different spin on the way you present it.
 This could be a wonderful way to explore inquiry based learning through the arts.

-Takeaways for the Classroom: while you may not be able to fuse glass in your classroom (though that could also be a possibility provided you have the right tools and a teaching artist in your midst), you could replicate this process by providing other materials that could be transformed by process.
-As an example, paper can be cut, painted, crumpled, or woven.
+Takeaways for the Classroom: while you may not have the ability to fuse glass in your classroom (though that could also become a possibility.
+Provided you have the right tools and a teaching artist in your midst), you could replicate this process by providing other materials the process might transform.
+As an example, you can cut, paint, crumple, or weave paper.
 Other materials such as clay and fabric are also good possibilities.

-In the Benjamin Moore area of the gallery, the works were displayed in the center and the artist statements were stenciled on the walls.
-Each statement was explicit in its connection and dependence upon other areas.
+In the Benjamin Moore area of the gallery, the works were displayed in the center and the artists statement were stenciled on the walls.
+Each artists statement was explicit in its connection and dependence upon other areas.
 In this image, you can see the explanation of the geometric principles at play.

 Takeaways for the Classroom: When developing, teaching and implementing an integrated lesson, always make the connections clear.
 Never shy away from stating all of the ways that students can use every tool at their disposal.
 This showcases that the “real world” is not siloed, but beautifully dependent upon many different disciplines all acting simultaneously.